gunrock/docsify/docs/hive_phase2/hive_pr_nibble_phase2.md

 Modify `APP_OPTIONS` to specify alternate `--src` and `--max-iter` values.
 Please see the Phase 1 single-GPU implementation details [here](https://gunrock.github.io/docs/#/hive/hive_pr_nibble) for additional parameter information.

-Please review the provided script and see "Running the Applications" chapter for details on running with additional datasets.
+Please review the provided script and see [Running the Applications](#running-the-applications) for details on running with additional datasets.

 #### Single-GPU (for baseline)